 Reach for fruit: Keep some fruit on hand for whenever your sugar craving strikes, you’ll get some sweetness from the natural sugar found in fruit, but you’ll also get added fiber and nutrients.

 Here are some simple adjustments you can make to the foods you eat, to make things a bit healthier.
 You will still be eating delicious foods, but now they’ll also improve your health too:

 Instead of soda: Instead of getting that caffeine boost from a can of soda, try making coffee or tea instead.
-A cup of coffee or some green or black tea are more beneficial than soda, because they are naturally sugar free and have antioxidants, which protect against cell damage, all while providing that much needed boost of energy.
+A cup of coffee or some green or black tea are more beneficial than soda, because they are naturally sugar free and have antioxidants, all while providing that much needed boost of energy.
 If you do have coffee though, watch out for the cream and sugar, because they are easy to load up on, and can turn your coffee from healthy to unhealthy very quickly.

 Instead of baked goods: Sweets like donuts, Danish pastries, and cookies are delicious, but they get most of their delicious flavor from some not-so-healthy ingredients like sugar and white flour, margarine and hydrogenated oils, which are high in trans-fat.
 To satisfy your sweet tooth, try a piece of dark chocolate instead, which is high in antioxidants and flavanols, which can help to lower blood pressure.3